Join the practice

-All patients registered at Belmont Hill Surgery have a named doctor who has overall responsibility for your care and support.
+All patients registered at practice have a named doctor who has overall responsibility for your care and support.
 If you choose to see another doctor at the surgery you are entirely free to go on doing so exactly as before.

 Patients wishing to register with this practice will be asked to bring an NHS card (if possible) and details of their previous practice.
 You will then be asked to complete a registration form and you will need to bring proof of address (ideally 2 utility bills) and proof of identity (passport or driving licence) with you.
 An appointment will then be made for you to see a nurse or health care assistant for a health check.
 Once you have had the health check you will be fully registered and able to consult with a doctor.
 If you would like to register online you can download the relevant form here.